flightaware/mongotcl/README.md

-This is MongoTcl, a Tcl C extension providing an interface to the MongoDB C driver.
+MongoTcl, a Tcl C extension providing a Tcl interface to the MongoDB database
 ===

 MongoTcl provides a Tcl interface to the MongoDB C API.